 This is only my second time ever making/using brown butter, and I honestly don’t know why I don’t use it more often.
-I first tried it for my Brown Butter Cake and was amazed at how much of a flavour impact such a simple change could have.
+I first tried it for my Brown Butter Cake and was amazed at how much of a flavor impact such a simple change could have.

 You can read the details of what brown butter is and how to make it in that post, and if you haven’t tried it, I suggest you get on that asap!

-Brown butter has a wonderful nutty smell/flavour.
+Brown butter has a wonderful nutty smell/flavor.
 It’s pure heaven.
 I had some left over from the batch I made for these cookies, and we used it in pancakes this weekend.
 SO good.
 I’m trying to come up with other ways to use it and omg I just thought: it would be AMA-zing on pasta.